jakobhviid/BigDataCourseExercises/lectures/03/exercises.md

 ## Exercises

 The exercises for this week's lecture will be about distributed transport and streaming.
-You will be creating a Kafka cluster and various publishing programs and subscribing programs for streams of records.
+You will be creating a Kafka cluster and various publishing programs and subscribing programs to stream records.
 The focus of today's lecture is to interact with Kafka, create Python producer and consumer programs, and configure Kafka connect modules.

 Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!